 6. Take in the beautiful St. Joseph’s Cathedral

 The St. Joseph’s Cathedral opened in 1886 and is the oldest church in Hanoi.
-With its architectural style, it’s said to resemble the Notre Dame de Paris.
-This Cathedral is a beautiful old building which is a must-see and so easy to get to.
-Its located in the Old Quarter, close to Ho Hoan Kiem Lake.
+With its architectural style, it’s said to resemble Notre Dame de Paris.
+This Cathedral is a beautiful old building that is a must-see and so easy to get to.
+It’s located in the Old Quarter, close to Ho Hoan Kiem Lake.

 7. Learn some history at Hoa Lo Prison Memorial

 Vietnam has a very rich history, where the French and Americans play a huge role.

 There is a Memorial at Hoa La prison where people were held prisoner from around 1901.
 The prison has been maintained well, and you can see first-hand the living conditions, prisoners’ cells, relics and the terrible things they had to endure.

 It costs 30 000 Dong per person to enter.
 Once inside, you can rent an audio guide for 50 000 Dong each.
 We highly recommend that you get the audio guide as this will give you a lot of information about what you are looking at as well as some prisoners’ testimonials and events that happened.

 It is an eye-opening and fascinating experience.
 It will take around 2 hours to walk from the beginning until the end.